a wonderful day to enjoy some fresh bread.

 It also came from the time we had to love our spouses and families.

 If this sounds like you, today is a wonderful day to enjoy some fresh bread.
 It is a wonderful day to renew your relationship and reaffirm your commitment to the Lord and to His service.

-There is nothing better for us in all of God’s creation than to eat the bread of life, and today is a wonderful day to do it.
+There is nothing better for us in all of God’s creation than to eat the Bread of Life, and there is no more wonderful day to do it than today.